-- (e)(d) Additional site investigation.
-If contaminated soil excavation is not feasible, additional site investigation in accordance with § 35-505 shall be required as directed by the Secretary.
-The Secretary shall have discretion to determine the feasibility of excavation of soil for purposes of this provision. - (f)(e) Bedrock.
-If soil excavation is performed following approval from the Secretary, the excavation shall be extended to the soil bedrock interface to determine if contaminated soil is present unless: - (1) the vertical extent of contaminated soil is delineated and determined to be adequately separated from the bedrock surface; - (2) the water table is encountered; or - (3) excavation to bedrock is physically impossible, a confining soil layer is present, or an alternate remedial approach is approved by the Secretary. - (g)(f) Drinking water.
-If a water supply well source is located within 200 feet of the release, a sample shall be collected from this water supply for appropriate laboratory analysis. - (h)(g) Vapor intrusion.
-If any building is located within 30 feet of the release, indoor air shall be evaluated screened with a VOC field screening instrument. - (i)(h) Surface waters.
+- (e) Bedrock.
+If soil excavation is performed following approval from the Secretary, the excavation shall be extended to the soil bedrock interface to determine if contaminated soil is present unless: - (1) the vertical extent of contaminated soil is delineated and determined to be adequately separated from the bedrock surface; - (2) the water table is encountered; or - (3) excavation to bedrock is physically impossible, a confining soil layer is present, or an alternate remedial approach is approved by the Secretary. - (f) Drinking water.
+If a water supply source is located within 200 feet of the release, a sample shall be collected from this water supply for appropriate laboratory analysis. - (g) Vapor intrusion.
+If any building is located within 30 feet of the release, indoor air shall be screened with a VOC field screening instrument. - (h) Surface waters.
 If visual observations or VOC field screening instrument readings indicate that a release may have impacted surface water, the PRP shall immediately take measures to abate any continuing release to surface water and remove to the extent possible any heating fuel in the surface water.